Foodborne illness: Viruses

 Viral infections make up perhaps one third of cases of food poisoning in developed countries.
-In the US, more than 50% of cases are viral and noroviruses are the most common foodborne illness, causing 57% of outbreaks in 2004.
-Foodborne viral infection are usually of intermediate (1–3 days) incubation period, causing illnesses which are self-limited in otherwise healthy individuals; they are similar to the bacterial forms described above.
+Norovirus is the leading cause of foodborne illness in the United States, responsible for approximately 58% of foodborne illnesses acquired domestically and about 50% of all foodborne disease outbreaks.
+Each year, norovirus causes an estimated 19 to 21 million illnesses and approximately 2,500 reported outbreaks in the United States, with outbreaks most common between November and April.
+Infected food workers are a frequent source of contamination, often through direct handling of ready-to-eat foods.
+Foodborne viral infections are usually of intermediate (1–3 days) incubation period, causing illnesses which are self-limited in otherwise healthy individuals.